If you’re considering composite bonding, one practical concern often comes up before anything else – how will it affect your bite?

 🔑 Key Takeaways:

-💡 Quick Answer: Composite bonding can slightly alter how your teeth meet, but when performed correctly, it should not negatively change your bite.
+💡 Quick Answer: Composite bonding can slightly alter how your teeth meet or feel at first, but when shaped correctly, it should not negatively change your bite.
 Minor adjustments can be made if needed.
 If you’re also concerned about how bonding feels day-to-day, you can read more in our guide to whether composite bonding feels bulky or unnatural.

 🧭 Jump to: